Simulating 2D lattice gauge theories on a qudit quantum computer: Towards refining the gauge field discretization

 Figure~\ref{fig:2}d shows the resulting ground-state plaquette expectation values versus $g^{-2}$, along with our theoretical predictions that include a simple noise model, as described in \si~\ref{sec:noise_model}.
-For the ququints, we perform the VQE for one point in the highly-entangled regime of the electric representation at a bare coupling of $g^{-2}{=}10^2$, and a direct preparation (i.e.\ perform the circuit in Fig.~\ref{fig:2}c for optimal parameters $\theta$) for the whole range of couplings.
-For qutrits, we performed the full VQE as in Fig.~\ref{fig:1}.
+For qutrits and ququints, we perform the full VQE as in \figref{fig:1}.
 Note that we show the results for both representations across all values of the coupling $g^{-2}$, even though the validity of the electric (magnetic) representation is restricted to the large (small) coupling regime, where $g^{-2}\ll1$ ($g^{-2}\gg1$).
 The gap between the curves in the intermediate region $g^{-2} \approx 1$, where the electric and magnetic representations perform equally, stems from the truncation of the gauge fields, see Ref.~\cite{paper1}.
 As the truncation is increased, the two curves rapidly approach each other and eventually agree for some intermediate value of $g^{-2}$, as indicated by the experimental data and confirmed by a numerical simulation at $d=21$, see \figrefp{fig:2}{d}.
 The value of $g^{-2}$ where the curves are closest indicates the point at which the representation should be switched.

 This effect can also be observed in \figrefp{fig:2}{e}, where we depict the measured populations of the gauge fields in the ground state.
 In the large coupling regime (where $g^{-2}\ll1$), the distribution of electric field states is narrow, which allows for an efficient truncation in the E-basis.
 By contrast, this distribution becomes very broad in the small coupling regime, where it tends to an equally weighted superposition of infinitely many E-field levels in the limit $g^{-2}\gg1$.
 As a result, the accurate approximation of the ground state in the E-basis implies exploding resource costs without a basis change~\cite{paper1}.
 The behavior of the B-representation is complementary.
 The aforementioned closing of the gap between the plaquette expectation values in the E-representation (red) and the B-representation (blue) in \figrefp{fig:2}{d} thus corresponds to a better representation of the ground state in \figrefp{fig:2}{e}.
 The closing gap for intermediate values of $g^{-2}$ provides an indication of how well LGT quantum computations with finite $d$ approximate the untruncated results~\cite{paper1}.